Raleigh Police Scanner: America's Fastest-Growing Big City

 Local Context: Capital City Challenges

-As state capital, Raleigh hosts protests, rallies, and demonstrations at the General Assembly and Governor's Mansion.
-Scanner access has helped journalists cover these events and verify police conduct claims.
+Raleigh hosts protests, rallies, and demonstrations at the General Assembly and Governor's Mansion year-round.
+Scanner access lets journalists independently track police deployment and verify conduct during these events.

-Adding 20,000+ residents annually strains infrastructure and emergency services.
-Scanner monitoring helps the public understand response times and resource allocation challenges.
+Adding 20,000+ residents a year puts pressure on emergency services.
+Scanner monitoring lets the public see response times and resource decisions directly, rather than waiting on data released by the department.

 The VIPER System